How to Split Rent and Utilities Fairly Among Roommates

 Utilities may still be divided equally, or perhaps by percentage if there are large discrepancies in usage.

-Reasons Percentage Splits Can Help in Resolving Conf
+This makes Percentage Splits crucial in Resolving Conflicts.

 Fairness is a common understanding among all people.

-“A custom split expense feature in a split rent and utility bill app allows setting these percentages in advance and reusing them in the future. “
+“A custom split expense feature in a split rent and utility bill app like Split Patron allows setting these percentages in advance and reusing them in the future.”

 Method 3: Custom Expense Split (The Most Flexible Option)